Child Protection and Child Welfare: Theory and Practice

 As such, this course places child protection and child welfare issues in a social and political context and highlights the impact of class, gender and race to the process of policy development and implementation.
 The course aims to make critical perspectives available to students of child welfare policy and practice, to assist them to understand the context in which policy and practice occur.

-1. the ability to critically analyse the various welfare interventions in the lives of children and families
+1. Demonstrate an ability to critically analyse the various welfare interventions in the lives of children and families

-2. identify and analyse the issues involved in defining child abuse and neglect
+2. Demonstrate an ability to identify and analyse the complex and multi-layered issues involved in defining child abuse and neglect

-3. describe the social, political and cultural context of child abuse
+3. Demonstrate an ability to describe the social, political and cultural context of child abuse

-5. analyse the basic assumptions, values, decision making processes and individual experiences of child welfare policy
+5. Demonstrate an ability to analyse the basic assumptions, values, decision making processes and individual experiences of human service interventions and related child welfare policy.